-- Always handle your collection using clean hands. - Hold photographs by extreme edges, or use clean cotton or plastic nitrile gloves. - Fingerprints are extremely damaging to photographs.
-Over time, the acids and oils from your skin can discolour or fade the image, and etch into the surface of the photograph binder. - Handle objects carefully to avoid mechanical damages such as crescent shaped handling dents, creases, tears, and cracks in the photograph. - Use a support such as a piece of clean board to handle large or brittle objects. - Avoid the use of rubber bands, Post-it® notes, and metal fasteners such as paper clips and staples as they can stain or rust prints. - Digitise or make copies of important, damaged, or heavily used photographs.
+- Always handle your collection using clean hands and wearing cotton or nitrile gloves. - Wearing gloves is critical as fingerprints are extremely damaging to photographs.
+Over time, the acids and oils from your skin can discolour or fade the image and etch into the surface of the photograph binder. - Handle photographs carefully to avoid mechanical damages such as crescent shaped handling dents, creases, tears, and cracks. - Use a support such as a piece of clean board to handle large or brittle objects. - Avoid the use of rubber bands, Post-it[®] notes, and metal fasteners such as paper clips and staples as they can stain or rust prints. - Digitise or make copies of important, damaged, or heavily used photographs.
 Use the duplicates as working copies and carefully store the originals. - Do not repair photographs with pressure-sensitive tape.
 This material is extremely damaging over time.
 Consult a professional photograph conservator to undertake conservation treatments.